 Our Elderberry Farm

-They also knew they were probably bonkers for considering buying a farm, not only because it was a huge investment and neither of them had a background in farming, but also because the future was uncertain due to the pandemic.
+They also knew they were probably bonkers for considering buying a farm, not only because it was a considerable investment and neither of them had a background in farming, but also because the future was uncertain due to the pandemic.
 But they were looking at a once-in-a-lifetime piece of property and an opportunity to grow something much greater and more rewarding than they ever dreamed of.
 The opportunity to build their business literally from the roots up was too hard to pass up.

 They took the plunge and dove in, head and heart first.

 Day by day and acre by acre, Emilia and Susan are creating a family legacy for generations to come.
 A true gift of love.
+Moving forward, the goal is to have many All Things Elderberry products made from their own naturally grown elderberries and to be a certified organic farm by 2030.